 Q: Are Day and Night Equal on the Equinox?

-A: Close.
+A: No, but they are close to equal.
 In reality, day and night are not exactly equal at the equinox for two reasons: First, daytime begins the moment any part of the Sun is over the horizon, and it is not over until the last part of the Sun has set.
 If the Sun were to shrink to a starlike point and we lived in a world without air, the spring and fall equinoxes would truly have ‘equal nights.’

 Read about more fun facts in the Almanac Astronomer’s post, “March Equinox Oddities.”